Starlightpro/babel-preset-starlight/README.md

 All options from `@babel/preset-env` are available for configuration by adding `env: {}` to the options object.

 See [`@babel/preset-env`](http://babeljs.io/docs/plugins/#plugin-preset-options) documentation.

-### options.flow
-`string | "strip"`, defaults to false -- types are converted into comments.

-Flowtype is supported.
-To customize whether type definitions are stripped or transformed into comments pass `flow: 'strip'` as an option.

 ### options.srcDir
 `string`, defaults to not enabled.